AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/import-linkshare-data.md

 ---
 title: Importing Linkshare data
-description: Learn to import Linkshare data into MBI.
+description: Learn to import Linkshare data into [!DNL MBI].
 ---
 # Import Linkshare data

-To bring your Linkshare data into MBI, you need to do two things:
+To bring your Linkshare data into [!DNL MBI], you need to do two things:

 1. [Export the Linkshare data in CSV format](#export)
 1. [Upload the spreadsheet into MBI](../connecting-data/using-file-uploader.md)